kuhanw/seq2seq/README.md

 where *P(T|S)* is the original decoder *Score*, to which we now subtract the probability of the sequence, *T*. *L* is a strength parameter to tune how strong we want this Anti-LM effect to be.

-Technically, we dive into the Tensorflow API code and modify the scoring function of the beam search to accept an addition parameter so that at each step the decoder determines the beams according to our new scoring function.

 For practical and technical reasons, see equation (12) of [arXiv:1510.03055 [cs.CL]](https://arxiv.org/abs/1510.03055), we will restrict the correction only up to nth step in the decoding.
 We will control this via a new parameter *y*.
 Sequence steps smaller than *y* will be corrected, steps beyond will remain untouched.

 ## Generating P(T)

 I was not sure how the authors of the original paper generated the values ofP(T) during decoding.
 As an ansatz, I simply tabulated them from the training corpus.
 In practice this means building n-gram models out of the corpus where "n" represents the sequence length and inserting these at run-time during decoding.
 This is what my code does.

+At decoding time we load these precomputed tables into Tensorflow and at each step in the beam search we do a look up of each current beam and modify the score (log P(T|S)) for all possible next time steps by their sequence probabilities P(T).
+The overall effect is then to guide each beam down a "sub-optimal" path that it would otherwise not consider but produce more interesting responses.

 Here are some results from the revised decoder,